-Use one of the methods provided on the voting instruction form, or simply complete the form and mail it to the address provided on the form.
+Use one of the methods provided on the voting instruction form and summarized below, or simply complete the form and mail it to the address provided on the form.

-Internet: Go to www.proxyvote.com.
+Internet: Go to proxyvote.com.
 Enter the 16-digit control number printed on the form and follow the instructions on screen.